openstack-archive/vmware-nsx-tempest-plugin/vmware_nsx_tempest/doc/README-AdminPolicy.rst

 This feature can be enabled from devstack or manually.

-Enable security-group-policy extention at bring up devstack
+Enable security-group-policy extension at bring up devstack
 ===========================================================

 You can enable security-group-policy when starting up devstack.